Toyota Land Cruiser Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Land Cruiser are $1,566 a year including full coverage.
-Comprehensive insurance costs an estimated $342, collision costs $610, and liability coverage costs $456.
-Liability-only insurance costs as little as $508 a year, with high-risk driver insurance costing $3,396 or more.
-16-year-old drivers pay the highest rates at $5,804 a year or more.
+U.S. average insurance rates for a Toyota Land Cruiser are $1,566 a year for full coverage.
+Comprehensive costs an estimated $342, collision insurance costs $610, and liability costs $456.
+A policy with just liability insurance costs as little as $508 a year, and coverage for high-risk drivers costs around $3,396.
+Teens pay the highest rates at up to $5,804 a year.

 Average premium for full coverage: $1,566